Blosc/bloscpack/README.md

 * Python 2.7
 * [python-blosc](https://github.com/FrancescAlted/python-blosc) (provides Blosc)

+## ∴ Stability of File Format

+The tool is considered alpha-stage, experimental, research software.
+It is not unlikely that **the internal storage format for the compressed files will change in future**.
+Please **do not depend critically on the files generated ** by bloscpack.
+See the warranty disclaimer in the licence at the end of this file.

 ## ∴ Installation

 Add the ``blpk`` file to your ``$PATH`` somehow.
 For example by copying using